-The Center for the First-Year Experience (CFYE) leads the campus in coordinating, facilitating, and assessing the first year of college for freshmen and transfer students.
-The center coordinates Student Orientation, Advising, and Registration (SOAR), Wisconsin Welcome, the Transfer Transition Program, and Our Wisconsin inclusion workshops. newstudent.wisc.edu
+The Center for the First-Year Experience (CFYE) leads the campus in coordinating, facilitating, and assessing the first year of college for firstyear and transfer students.
+The center coordinates Student Orientation, Advising, and Registration (SOAR), Wisconsin Welcome, and the Transfer Transition Program. newstudent.wisc.edu